 One of the big discussions that’s been in the social justice aspects of our field, especially for private practitioners, and admittedly also here on our show, is talking about things like accessibility and being able to make our services go beyond just those top paying cash pay clients.
 Can you walk us through kind of what you hear in these discussions about accessibility for practices, and especially as it relates to some of these monetary issues?

 So I love what you’re saying, I completely agree with getting out there.
-There’s some some stumbling steps that can happen in putting ourselves out there, because so much of our history is in being shrouded to the, you know, the shadows.
-And sometimes the responses that I hear from clinicians is, oh, that person went out and was talking about this, but didn’t represent themselves.
-Well, it isn’t representing the field.
-Well, do you have any advice as far as taking some of these steps?
+There’s some stumbling steps that can happen in putting ourselves out there, because so much of our history is in being shrouded to the, you know, the shadows.
+And sometimes the responses that I hear from clinicians is, oh, that person went out and was talking about this, but didn’t represent themselves well, or it isn’t representing the field well.
+Do you have any advice as far as taking some of these steps?
 You know, look at you, and all of the things that you post in your newsletters and social media and this kind of stuff, money seems to be kind of like a fairly neutral ground as far as being able to talk about relationships with money.
 For those who are looking to maybe take some other steps as far as making this accessibility happen, that might be around more unique issues to communities.
 Do you have any suggestions on how people might find the confidence to be able to make those steps?

-Yeah, I really like this question.
-Because I think that accessibility and visibility are are intertwined.
-And visibility isn’t just social media.
-So let’s say you do want to be more accessible in your community and you do want to be more visible in your community, but you’re talking about something that is more sensitive, like you know, sexual trauma, then yeah, maybe going on in doing an Instagram live about it isn’t probably the most appropriate way because you don’t know who’s on the other side of it, you really can’t create a container of people to make sure that it’s safer or at least safer.
-So maybe in that instance, it’s going to, you know, a high school and pulling a you know, having a group of 30 kids that you are talking to about this in like a speaking engagement setting or maybe it is going to the healthcare system and sitting down and talking to the medical social workers about what you know, or to the nurse midwives about what you know, right there.
-Different ways to get out and become a part of the community that don’t involve these kind of one way one sided communication methods.
+Yeah, I really like this question because I think that accessibility and visibility are are intertwined and visibility isn’t just social media.
+So let’s say you do want to be more accessible in your community and you do want to be more visible in your community, but you’re talking about something that is more sensitive, like you know, sexual trauma, then yeah, maybe going on in doing an Instagram live about it isn’t probably the most appropriate way because you don’t know who’s on the other side of it, you really can’t create a container of people to make sure that it’s safe or at least safer.
+So maybe in that instance, it’s going to, you know, a high school and pulling, you know, having a group of 30 kids that you are talking to about this in like a speaking engagement setting or maybe it is going to the healthcare system and sitting down and talking to the medical social workers about what you know, or to the nurse midwives about what you know, right.
+There are different ways to get out and become a part of the community that don’t involve these kind of one way one sided communication methods.
 Does that make sense?